Gitshwetha/Finleaptesttask/README.md

 This is a maven project built using TestNG framework and Selenium-webdriver with data driven framework format.
 This project  follows PageObjectModel structure

 To run testcases:
 Clone the repository and import in Eclipse.

-In the TestBase class mention the chrome driver path Since the testdata is fetched from Excel file, mention the testdatasheet path in TestUtil class
+In the TestBase class mention the chrome driver path.
+Since the testdata is fetched from Excel file, mention the testdatasheet path in TestUtil class

 This project can be run as a Maven test or TestNG Test by right clicking on the project folder